elenasacristan/treebooks/README.md

 ### Problems and bugs:

 **iterating on fields with ManyToMany relationships** I have issues when iterating on fields with many to many relationships.
-In the end, I could fix these problems by using ({% if forloop.first %}) and in other cases by using of values_list.
+In the end, I could fix these problems by using ({% if forloop.first %}) and in other cases by using values_list.

 **IntergrityError - waiting list**
-When I changed from the local database to the Postgress database suddendly if I added more than one user to the same waiting list I was getting the following error:
+When I changed from the local database to the Postgress database suddenly if I added more than one user to the same waiting list I was getting the following error:
  "IntergrityError at/waiting_list/join/2/ duplicate key value violates unique constraint "waiting_list_waitinglist_wl_book_id_key"

 This was strange because locally I could add more than one user to the same waiting list without any error but changing to Postgress I was getting the error.
 The tutors suggested me to create a new link to a new Postgres database to see if this could solve the problem but it didn't.
-Finally I noticed that every time I was adding a user to the waiting list I was also adding a book and that is why the book Id was since the book already existed in the waiting list.
+Finally, I noticed that every time I was adding a user to the waiting list I was also adding a book and that is why the book Id was since the book already existed in the waiting list.
 This issue was fixed by using get or create.
 So a book will only be added if it didn't exist already

 **Currently reading**
 I also had an issue in the currently reading section.
 The original UserProfile model didn't have the field current_books when I first created it so instead I was displaying in this section the books included in the read_books field, but only the books where the return date was in the future.
-When the return_date was in the pass then the book would dissappear from this section.
+When the return_date was in the past then the book would disappear from this section.
-Then I noticed that if another user buy the same book after, the return_date for the book will be updated and then the book will appear again in the currently reading section for each user who has read that book in the past.
+Then I noticed that if another user buys the same book after, the return_date for the book will be updated and then the book will appear again in the currently reading section for each user who has read that book in the past.
 The solution was to create a new field in the book model for the current_books that way when the book is returned the book will be removed from the current_books and won't be displayed again when other user reads the same book.